 E Rising creatine kinase (CK) in serum

 A 69-year-old woman with a 7 kg weight loss over the past 6 months now has developed painless jaundice over the past 2 weeks.
 On physical examination she is afebrile.
 An abdominal CT scan shows a large mass involving the head of the pancreas, along with widespread nodules in the liver.
 Nodules are seen in both lungs by chest radiograph.
-Which of the following cardiac lesions is she most likely to develop?
+Which of the following cardiac abnormalities is she most likely to develop?

 A Dilated cardiomyopathy

 B Non-bacterial thrombotic endocarditis

 A 51-year-old woman has had several syncopal episodes over the past year.
 Each episode is characterized by sudden but brief loss of consciousness.
 She reports no chest pain.
 On physical examination her vital signs show T 36.9°C, P 80/minute, RR 16/minute, and BP 110/75 mm Hg.
 She has no pedal edema.
 On brain MR imaging there is a 1.5 cm cystic area in the left parietal cortex.
 A chest radiograph shows no cardiac enlargement, and her lung fields are normal.
 Her serum total cholesterol is 165 mg/dL.
 Which of the following cardiac lesions is she most likely to have?

 A Cardiac amyloidosis

 B Left atrial myxoma

 C Tuberculous pericarditis